Hemorrhoids

 • Internal hemorrhoids are found in the lining of the anus and lower rectum.

-If the hemorrhoid collects a pool of blood and forms a clot this is called a thrombosed hemorrhoid.
+When a hemorrhoid collects blood and forms a clot, it is called a thrombosed hemorrhoid.

 What are the symptoms of hemorrhoids?